 The article makes for fascinating reading but is too long to reproduce here.
 I found it in: “Hammersmith Police Court – Friday”, West London Observer; 12 March 1859; Page 4, Column 2 (Retrieved from www.findmypast.co.uk).

-James was the final witness recorded on the trail transcript available at the Old Bailey website and I can’t help but feel that his words may have saved the ‘less respected’ Thomas from being found guilty.
+James is the final witness recorded on the trial transcript available at the Old Bailey website and I can’t help but feel that his words may have saved the ‘less respected’ Thomas from being found guilty.

-An Unhappy Ending
+An Unhappy Ending for Thomas Burgin